Modern humans have lived at the southern tip of Africa for more than 100 000 years and their ancestors for some 3,3 million years.

 Despite progress in reducing rural poverty and increasing access to basic services in rural areas over the past 20 years, rural areas are still characterised by great poverty and inequality.
 As stated in the NDP, by 2030, South Africa’s rural communities must have better opportunities to participate fully in the economic, social and political life of the country.

 Government’s programme of radical economic transformation is about placing the economy on a qualitatively different path that ensures more rapid, sustainable growth, higher investment, increased employment, reduced inequality and deracialisation of the economy.
 The NDP sets a growth target of at least 5% a year, and emphasises measures to ensure that the benefits of growth are equitably shared.

-The National Assembly election was won by the ANC (62,1%).
-The official opposition, Democratic Alliance (DA) won 22,2% of the votes, while the newly formed Economic Freedom Fighters (EFF) obtained 6,4% of the vote.
-Eight of the nine provincial legislatures were won by the ANC.
+The ANC also won eight of the nine provincial legislatures.
 The EFF obtained over 10% of the votes in Gauteng, Limpopo and North West, and beat the DA to second place in Limpopo and North West.
 In the other six provinces won by the ANC, the DA obtained second place.
 In the Western Cape, the only province not won by the ANC, the DA increased its majority from 51,5% to 59,4%.